jahu00/nw-menu/README.md

-node-webkit is an awesome envoirment for people who know how to write web applications and now want to get into writing desktop applications quickly.
+node-webkit is an awesome environment for people who know how to write web applications and now want to get into writing desktop applications quickly.
 However designing gui elements (such as menu) through JavaScript code seems to be counter intuitive.